About Obtaining Licensure in the State of Nevada (No Reciprocity)

 Contact your school/training program for transcripts and have them send the paperwork, sealed and certified, directly to our board office.
 There might be a fee for these documents.
 Please call ahead and inquire what the fee will be and attach it along with your request for the transcripts.
 Any transcripts or translation fees will be an additional cost incurred by you.

-Copies of National score reports, which show results from the tests of Acupuncture and Chinese Herbology from the National Organization NCCAOM, must be sent directly to the board office from NCCAOM sealed and certified.
+Copies of National score reports, which show results from passing the exams for the Oriental Medicine Certification and being certified from the National Organization NCCAOM, must be sent directly to the board office from NCCAOM.
+(We do not accept the Oriental Medicine Certification from non-examination).

 Copies of degree(s) from an accredited college or university in the United States, if applying pursuant to NRS 634A.140(1), must be sent directly to the board office from the institution sealed and certified.
 OR if applying pursuant to NRS 634A.140(2) evidence to prove you have lawfully practiced Oriental medicine in another state or foreign country for at least 4 years must be sent directly to the board office from the issuing agency sealed and certified.
 The requirement is EITHER a bachelors degree OR previous licensure for at least 4 years, NOT BOTH.